Triangulated categories of mixed motives: Triangulated -fibred categories in algebraic geometry

 To end the proof, we remark by using the equations for the adjunction $(i^*,i_*)$ that for any object $M$ of $\T(S)$, the following diagram is commutative:

 Note that (i) implies that $i_*$ is conservative and commutes with direct sums (see \ref{prop:loc_triangle}) and (ii)(c) implies it commutes with twists.
 According to the above diagram, (ii)(b) implies (iv)(b). \\ We prove that reciprocally that (iv) implies (ii).
 Because (ii)(b) (resp. (ii)(a)) is a particular case of (iv)(b) (resp. (iv)(a)), we have only to prove (ii)(b).
 In view of the previous diagram, we are reduced to prove that for any object $K$ of $\T(S)$, the map $\psi_{i,K}$ is an isomorphism.
 Consider the full subcategory $\U$ of $\T(S)$ made of the objects $K$ such that $\psi_{i,K}$ is an isomorphism.
 Then $\U$ is triangulated.
 Using (iv)(a), $\U$ is stable by small sums and $\tau$-twists.
 By assumption, it contains the objects of the form $M_S(X)$ for a $\Pmor$-scheme $X/S$.
-Thus, because $\T$ is well generated by assumption, lemma \ref{lm:well_gen_tri_Pfibred} concludes. \end{proof}
+Thus, because $\T$ is well generated by assumption, Lemma \ref{lm:well_gen_tri_Pfibred} concludes. \end{proof}

 \begin{lm} Consider a closed immersion $i:Z \rightarrow S$.
-We assume the following assumption (in addition to that of \ref{num:assumption1_sch}): \begin{itemize} \item $\T$ is well generated, $\tau$-twisted and satisfies the Zariski separation property. \item For any $\Pmor$-scheme $X_0/Z$ and any point $x_0$ of $X_0$, there exists an open neighbourhood $U_0$ of $x_0$ in $X_0$ and a $\Pmor$-scheme $U/S$ such that $U_0=U \times_S Z$.\footnote{ This property is trivial when $\Pmor$ is the class of open immersions or the class of morphisms of finite type in $\sch$.
+We assume the following conditions are satisfied in addition to that of \ref{num:assumption1_sch}: \begin{itemize} \item $\T$ is well generated, $\tau$-generated, and satisfies the Zariski separation property. \item For any $\Pmor$-scheme $X_0/Z$ and any point $x_0$ of $X_0$, there exists an open neighborhood $U_0$ of $x_0$ in $X_0$ and a $\Pmor$-scheme $U/S$ such that $U_0=U \times_S Z$.\footnote{ This property is trivial when $\Pmor$ is the class of open immersions or the class of morphisms of finite type in $\sch$.
 It is also true when $\Pmor$ is the class of \'etale morphism or $\Pmor=\sm$ (\textit{cf.} \cite[18.1.1]{EGA4}).} \end{itemize}

 Then the functor $i_*$ is conservative. \end{lm} \begin{proof} Consider an object $K$ of $\T(Z)$ such that $i_*(K)=0$.
-We prove that $K=0$. \\ Because $\T$ is $\tau$-generated, it is sufficient to prove that for a $\Pmor$-morphism $p_0:X_0 \rightarrow Z$ and a twist $(n,i) \in \ZZ \times \tau$,
+We prove that $K=0$. \\ Because $\T$ is $\tau$-generated, it is sufficient to prove that for a $\Pmor$-morphism $p_0:X_0 \rightarrow Z$ and a twist $(n,m) \in \ZZ \times \tau$,

 Because $M_Z(X_0)=p_{0\sharp}(\un_{X_0})$, this equivalent to prove that